pushmix/laravel-web-notification/README.md

 If you haven't specified additional topics in your subscription in the Pushmix dashboard than you don't need to read this.

 Please note: you can always edit your subscription and add/or remove topics.
-If you have added new topics to your subscription you will need to call this method in order to obtain your topics id's.
+If you have recently added new topics to your subscription you will need to call this method in order to obtain your topic id's.

-Ability to send messages to all subscribers is great, but sometimes you only need to target those users who have expressed thier interest by opting in one of your topics.
-Audience segmentation is the solution.
+Ability to send messages to all subscribers is great, but sometimes you only need to target those users who have expressed thier interest by opting to one of your topics.

-To push message to a topic subscribers first you will need to obtain topic id by calling `Pushmix::getTopics()` This call will return an array of topic names and id's or an empty array in case if you haven't created any topics.
+Once have created topics you can segment your audience and push message to a topic subscribers.
+First you will need to obtain topic id by calling `Pushmix::getTopics()` This call will return an array of topics including name and id.
+An empty array will be returned if you haven't created any topics.

 ```php
 <?php